New Project "Modelling Text Editions as Linked Data (edition2LD)"

 Nepal Day 2022 at the Heidelberg University

-The Nepal day also created an opportunity for ongoing projects on Nepal to present their work.
-These included: ‘Nepal Heritage Documentation Project’ (presented by Rajan Khatiwoda and Bharat Maharjan), ‘Documents on the History of Religion and Law of Pre-modern Nepal’ of the Heidelberg Academy of Sciences and Humanities (presented by Dr. Manik Bajracharya and Dr. Astrid Zotter), ‘Urban Transformation and Placemaking’ (presented by Prof. Christiane Brosius and Sujan Chitrakar) and ‘Himalyan Socio-Hydrology: Evidence from Nepal’ (presented by Prof. Marcus Nüsser and Dr. Susanne Schmidt).
+The "Nepal Day" provided a platform for ongoing Nepal-related projects to showcase their work.
+These presentations included: the "Nepal Heritage Documentation Project" (presented by Rajan Khatiwoda and Bharat Maharjan), "Documents on the History of Religion and Law of Pre-modern Nepal" by the Heidelberg Academy of Sciences and Humanities (presented by Dr. Manik Bajracharya and Dr. Astrid Zotter), "Urban Transformation and Placemaking" (presented by Prof. Christiane Brosius and Sujan Chitrakar), and "Himalayan Socio-Hydrology: Evidence from Nepal" (presented by Prof. Marcus Nüsser and Dr. Susanne Schmidt).

 Conference "Studies on Dharma in the Himalayan Region" in Naples

-A two-days long (27—28 April 2022) conference ‘Studies on Dharma in the Himalayan Region’ was organized in Naples by the project ‘Documents on the History of Religion and Law of Pre-modern Nepal’ of the Heidelberg Academy of Sciences and Humanities in collaboration with the ‘The Śivadharma Project’ and the Institute of Asian Studies of the University of Turin.
-The conference was participated by several scholars and professors from a variety of disciplines, such as philology, jurisprudence, anthropology, and history of South Asia.
-The aim of the conference was to discuss and enrich the multifarious understandings of the concept of dharma with a special focus on the area of Nepal from medieval up to the modern times.
-During the conference, from the Heidelberg side, Manik Bajracharya and Rajan Khatiwoda discussed the concept of slavery in the first Nepalese legal code (Ain) of 1854 in comparison with the Hindu legal scriptures, dharmasastras.
+The primary objective of the conference was to explore and expand the multifaceted interpretations of the concept of "dharma," with a specific focus on Nepal from medieval to modern times.
+During the event, representatives from Heidelberg, Manik Bajracharya and Rajan Khatiwoda, discussed the concept of slavery in the first Nepalese legal code (Ain) of 1854, comparing it with the Hindu legal scriptures, dharmasastras.
 Simon Cubelic presented on caste and tribute exaction regulated in the Ain of 1854.
-Axel Michaels’ paper focused on King Rana Bahadur Shah’s (ruled 1777—99) manipulating of dharmasastric principles in order to legitimize his illegitimate actions.
-Ramhari Timalsina highlighted echoes of dharmasastras in the late 18th- to 19th-century Nepalese legal testimonies.
-Similarly, Astrid Zotter presented on the tradition of writing Hindu legal tomes (dharma-nibandha) in late medieval and early modern Nepal.
+Axel Michaels' paper delved into King Rana Bahadur Shah’s (ruled 1777—99) manipulation of dharmasastric principles to legitimize his illegitimate actions.
+Ramhari Timalsina shed light on the resonance of dharmasastras in late 18th- to 19th-century Nepalese legal testimonies.
+Similarly, Astrid Zotter focused on the tradition of composing dharmanibandhas in late medieval and early modern Nepal.

 Nepal as a Focus of the Asian Studies in Heidelberg